top of page

 In the fall we filmed the semi-final event that narrowed the competition to three finalists – three women of color - who were then invited to present their initiatives at a glamorous gala fundraising event at the Brooklyn Museum.
-These women worked throughout the winter, and in May of 2019, they pitched their projects before a panel of judges at the Chase Bank Auditorium in downtown Brooklyn.
+These women worked throughout the winter, and in May, they pitched their projects before a panel of judges at the Chase Bank Auditorium in downtown Brooklyn.
 The judges used the RebelBase platform to evaluate these new solutions and ask tough questions about feasibility, scalability, and impact.
 RiseBoro CEO Scott Short awarded the grand prize of a $30,000 seed grant from the community partnership.

 Inexperienced, but passionate and driven, the RIC participants show that the power to re-make one’s own reality is not as far out of reach as they may have originally thought.
 The hope for a wide distribution of this film is that it will encourage individuals from all types of communities to innovate for sustainability by developing entrepreneurial ventures of their own.
 Although there was just one winner, each competitor experienced a major transformation over the course of the year, and many described it as a once-in-a-lifetime opportunity.

 Though the competition is over, our crew now needs to film follow ups with the winner and others.
 And we need to commence editing the hundred + hours of footage we've gathered.
 We are in the process of raising completion funding from foundation grants and individual donors.
 You can contribute to our crowdsourced fundraiser here.

 Once the film is completed, we'll enter it in film festivals and show it widely at universities, conferences and libraries around the country.
 After that, it will be offered for distribution on a streaming service such as Youtube, Netflix, Hulu or Amazon.